 What Should US Workers with These Conditions Do Now?

-If you've been diagnosed with laryngeal cancer, ovarian cancer, or pleural plaques and you have a documented history of asbestos exposure (from work in construction, shipbuilding, manufacturing, brake work, insulation, or military service), you should act promptly.[9]
+If you've been diagnosed with laryngeal cancer, ovarian cancer, or pleural plaques and you have a documented history of exposure to the mineral (from work in construction, shipbuilding, manufacturing, brake work, insulation, or military service), you should act promptly.[9]

 "The EU's expansion is a wake-up call for American workers with these diagnoses.
-If you were exposed to asbestos and you have laryngeal cancer, ovarian cancer, or pleural plaques, consult with a mesothelioma attorney immediately.
+If you were exposed to the carcinogen and you have laryngeal cancer, ovarian cancer, or pleural plaques, consult with a mesothelioma attorney immediately.
 The EU's decision strengthens your claim, but the statute of limitations is ticking."

 — Paul Danziger, Founding Partner, Danziger & De Llano